 Have a New Lines Strategy

 Fastpass, MaxPass, Single Rider, Extra Magic Hour…. all those tricks and hacks we have used to use to shortcut lines over the years are GONE.
-For every attraction (except Rise of the Resistance which uses a virtual queue), all guests are standing in a standby queue together.
+For every attraction (except Rise of the Resistance, WEB SLINGERS, and sometimes Indiana Jones which use a virtual queue), all guests are standing in a standby queue together.
 Oof.

 How can you minimize your wait times in this environment?
-A lot will become more evident in the coming days as we watch wait time data come in.
-I’ll plan on updating this post with more.
+This is an ever changing target as capacity increases.
 But here’s what I’ve noticed so far:

-- Low crowds means a precise touring plan isn’t as vital as before.
-Right now with capacity low, the lines at most attractions are pretty reasonable almost everywhere.
-They are downright gloriously short for a number of attractions, some of which are walk-ons all day.
+- Lower crowds means a precise touring plan isn’t as vital as before.
+Right now with capacity lower, the lines at most attractions are pretty reasonable (although they have grown considerably since opening day).
 In this environment, having a detailed touring plan isn’t as essential.
 Use the app to get a sense of relative wait times for attractions and follow where the shorter lines are.
-Know too that the app almost always overestimates wait times so you are usually pleasantly surprised.
+Know too that the app almost always overestimates wait times, especially for non-thrill rides, so you are usually pleasantly surprised.

 - Rope dropping still works.
-Get in the front of the line to enter the parks at little more than an hour before park opening and you’ll be in prime position for your first ride of choice – and maybe even your second and third, as Disneyland is letting guests in to ride attractions before official park opening time.
+Get in the front of the line to enter the parks at little more than an hour before park opening and you’ll be in prime position for your first ride of choice – and maybe even your second and third.
+While Disneyland was previously letting guests in to ride attractions before official park opening time, that is no longer the case with the official return of rope drop, so plan accordingly!

 - Expect longer waits for the newest attractions.
 Everyone wants to see what’s new.
 In these first few months, expect longer lines at the newly redone Snow White’s Enchanted Wish (which is extremely well done, by the way) and Haunted Mansion.
-And expect even longer for WEB SLINGERS – A Spider-Man Adventure when Avengers Campus opens (more on Avengers Campus below).
+And expect to wait to even get in to the brand new Avengers Campus itself.
+It has been reaching capacity daily and the only ways in are either with a boarding group for WEB SLINGERS or by waiting in a standby queue outside the land.

 - Understand the effect of park hopping.
 Park hopping isn’t permitted until 1pm or later.
 This creates some artificial constraints on crowd flow.
-Most notably, more guests go from California Adventure to Disneyland right at 1pm than the reverse.
-Watch for lines for some attractions to drop not long after 1pm in California Adventure as a result (and take advantage!).
+Historically, more guests go from California Adventure to Disneyland right at 1pm than the reverse, although the opening of Avengers Campus has temporarily evened things out.
+Watch for lines for some attractions to drop right around 1pm as a result of guest movement (and take advantage!).

-- Know about the new Star Wars: Rise of the Resistance queuing procedures.
-Rise of the Resistance is still exclusively using a virtual queue for access, but the rules are different.
+- Know about the Star Wars: Rise of the Resistance & WEB SLINGERS virtual queues.
+Star Wars: Rise of the Resistance is still exclusively using a virtual queue for access, but the rules are different than they were in 2020.
 You can now try for a boarding group twice a day at 7 am and 12 noon.
 The first boarding group drops don’t require you to have entered a park for the day.
 Check out the latest in my Rise of the Resistance boarding group post.
+The brand new Spider-Man attraction in Avengers Campus, WEB SLINGERS, opened using this same procedure.
+Indiana Jones is also running a virtual queue that works a bit differently.

 - Hop in line for one last ride a minute or two before closing time.
 As long as you are in line before the park officially closes, you get to ride.
 Lines are often very short at this hour as many guests head or the exits.
 Squeeze in one last ride, especially while the parks are closing so early!